Artificial Intelligence Guidelines

 University defence mechanisms

-Defence mechanisms include critical review of tools to understand:
+Defence mechanisms include the critical review of tools to understand their:

 Purpose and Use: utilising tools that have a clear purpose and match the desired use requirements.

 Reliability and trustworthiness: utilising tools developed by reputable, trustworthy providers, with verification of the accuracy and reliability of data outputs.
-This includes the provision of adequate supports and training to ensure usability.
+This includes the provision of adequate support and training to ensure usability.

 Legal and ethical considerations: ensuring the products chosen for use across the University maintain the privacy and security of staff and student data; clear intellectual property and copyright requirements; ensuring equity of access and sustainable practices.